coder/enterprise-images/README.md

 ### Desktop File
 The `.desktop` file gives code-server information about the IDE such as the name, where to find the logo to display, and what command to run to start the application.
-The following fields are required in the `.desktop` file for code-server to be able to discover and start your installed IDE:
+The following table contains the `.desktop` file fields that are required and recognized by code-server.
+If the required fields aren't set in your `.desktop` file, the IDE won't be discoverable by code-server.

 | Field  | Description  | Required / Optional  |
 |---|---|---|